abritinthebay/simpleajaxcodekit/README.md

 # Simple AJAX Code-Kit (SACK)
 _©2005 Gregory Wild-Smith_

+_(Note from the author - this was created by me a long time ago and it achieved a reasonable amount of popularity.
+It showed up on major sites around the world and was even included in Wordpress for quite some time.
+It still works, such as it is, and is very backwards compatible.
+Let me know if you still use it, or like it)_

 Hopefully this should get you up-and-running with my SACK and using AJAX to enhance your webpages with lots of fabulous things.
 If you come up with something special please let me know, I'd love to hear form people that are using my SACK in their projects or products.
 The same goes for any suggestions, please tell me how I can make this better.

 ## Code Documentation